-With the Fourth Of July a couple weeks away, it may be time to start thinking about the day’s menu.
+With the Fourth Of July a month away, it may be time to start thinking about the day’s menu.
 It’s a wonderful holiday for those who love to eat, featuring barbecued hotdogs and hamburgers, with guests bringing potato salad, pie and other treats.
 Of course, one thing that jumps out about many of these traditional dishes is that they may not be waist-, heart- and vegan-friendly.
 Luckily, WellWell has gathered a few healthier and/or plant-based alternatives to the Independence Day favorites so you can still enjoy the best parts of the Glorious Fourth without worrying about what you’re doing to your beach bod.

 Ol’ reliable, the crème de la crème of plant-based options – the veggie burger.
 While plant-based burgers have skyrocketed in popularity in recent years, even becoming a fast food staple, the nutritious new take on the old American classic has yet to enter the mainstream for BBQing events.
-One thing to watch with a lot of these prepackaged brands are their sodium levels.
+One thing to watch with a lot of these prepackaged brands is their sodium levels.
 Veggie-based companies often pack in the salt in an attempt to amplify the flavor for those less convinced by the product.
 With that in mind, here are a few brands to try:

 Veggie Hot Dogs

 With the rise of veggie burgers, it was only a matter of time before more plant-based hot dog options started popping up.
 These vegan-friendly, often soy-based alternatives to the traditional high-in-fat and sodium hotdog may not be showing up at baseball games anytime soon but they certainly may be easier on your tummy as you watch the fireworks displays.
 Similar to burgers, it is wise to check the salt levels of these alternatives.
 A few to try:

 The Good Frank